Free Shipping on all orders over $150

 Processed foods are often based on refined carbohydrates and sugars and can be high in salt and preservatives.
 This can be difficult for your digestive system to process and may make your symptoms worse.
 Enough said.

-4. Minimise Stimulants
+4. Minimise stimulants

 Caffeine, spicy foods and alcohol are known hot flush triggers.
 They also mess with your central nervous system lessening your already reduced tolerance for stress and disrupt your sleep.
 All three are things that many menopausal women struggle with.

-5. Count On Calcium & Magnesium
+5. Count on calcium & magnesium

 During menopause, declining levels of estrogen see us becoming increasingly at risk of osteoporosis which is why the health of our bones becomes a big concern.
 Getting enough vitamin D from sunshine and supplements along with minerals like calcium and magnesium can help keep bones strong.
 Many people think of milk when it comes to calcium but one of the best sources is dark leafy greens like spinach and kale.